What we do

 Simple interventions will save lives

-During these visits, they observed recurrent themes: poor infrastructure related to both high acquisition costs and lack of proper maintenance, unreliable supply chains for spare parts and consumables, and shortage of qualified health care professionals.
+During these visits, they have observed recurrent themes: lack of equipment related to both high acquisition costs and lack of proper maintenance, unreliable supply chains for spare parts and consumables, and shortage of qualified health care professionals.

 Official support of the project

-The activities of NEO FOR NAMIBIA - Helping Babies Survive are officially approved by the Ministry of Health and Social Services and supported personally by the Honorable Minister of Health, Dr. Bernard Haufiku.
+The activities of NEO FOR NAMIBIA - Helping Babies Survive are officially approved by the Ministry of Health and Social Services (MHSS).

 Main activities

-NEO FOR NAMIBIA focuses on the following aspects of the care of newborn infants:
+NEO FOR NAMIBIA - Helping Babies Survive focuses on the following aspects of the care of newborn infants:

-- Provide essential equipment to improve neonatal care (including warming beds, consumables appropriate for the use in newborn infants, monitors, devices for respiratory support)
+- Provide essential equipment to improve neonatal care (e.g., warming beds, phototherapy units, oxygen saturation monitors, devices for respiratory support, point of care testing (POCT) devices to measure bilirubin and C-reactive protein levels, consumables appropriate for the use in newborn infants, etc.)

-- Regular teaching of both physician and nursing staff in basic neonatal care, such as thermoregulation, Kangaroo care, neonatal resuscitation, appropriate use of antibiotics, fluid and nutrition management, respiratory care
+- Regular teaching of both physician and nursing staff in basic neonatal care, such as thermoregulation, Kangaroo Mother Care, neonatal resuscitation, appropriate use of antibiotics, fluid and nutrition management, respiratory care

 - Support of local champions (physicians and nurses who will train and supervise their peers)